makiaato/TwitchTranslationChatBot/README.md

 _This ReadMe was last reviewed on 4th April 2024_

 ## CURRENTLY WORKING ON
-- Reviewing Code and Instructions
+- reviewing Code and Instructions
+- add instruction-example-images to the readme
-- Add example images to the instructions
+- add demonstration images to the readme
+- probably make thousands of mini-commits for readme changes